The Saga of T-Mobile Data Breach

 - Aug 17, 2020

-News spread like wildfire yesterday about the T-Mobile data breach, which appears to have been far worse than first expected.
-It’s also the sixth data breach for T-Mobile in just four years.
+News spread like wildfire about the T-Mobile data breach, which appears to have been far worse than first expected.
+It was the sixth data breach for T-Mobile in just four years.

 T-Mobile only admitted the data breach after Vice was contacted by hackers who divulged that they were in the process of selling “full customer info” stolen from T-Mobile servers and that the total cache contained more than 100 million customers.